how to overcome The Challenges of incorporating technology and online training into leadership development

 - Prepare to learn

 - Often, technology issues appear.
-It’s smart to build time into your agenda for these technology delays.
+It’s smart to build more breathing room into your agenda for these technology delays, and if possible, practice, practice, practice.

-- Multitasking is an important skill when managing a virtual classroom, especially if there is no tech support for the session.
-Be realistic on what you can do with your limited time and support.
-It’s important to rehearse a virtual session before the live event.
+- Multitasking is an important skill when managing a virtual classroom, but make sure you are focused on the learner.
+Especially if there is no tech support for the session, you may be wearing many hats, from facilitator to troubleshooter.
+Be realistic on what you can do with your limited time and support and rehearse before the live event.
+Even so, it is easy to become distracted, so ensure your other technologies are put on hold – your email, other phones, your cell phone.